knative/serving/test/performance/README.md

 Knative performance tests are tests geared towards producing useful performance metrics of the knative system.
 As such they can choose to take a closed-box point-of-view of the system and use it just like an end-user might see it.
-They can also go more open-boxy to narrow down the components under test.
+They can also go more open-box to narrow down the components under test.

 ## Load Generator